GearZer0/HakiChecker/README.md

 ## OSINT used
 ##### IP Address Reputation Check
-* IBM, VirusTotal, AbusedIPDB, FraudGuard, Auth0
+* IBM, VirusTotal, AbusedIPDB, FraudGuard, Auth0, CiscoTalos

 ##### URL Reputation Check
-* Virustotal, IBM, urlscan.io, GoogleSafeBrowsing, PhishTank
+* Virustotal, IBM, GoogleSafeBrowsing, PhishTank, URLscan.io, CiscoTalos

     For urlscan.io, whenever a url requested, screenshot of the url will be automatically taken and placed in folder.